kilroy-code/rules/README.md

 This kind of system is usually used in cases where it simply would not be possible to write the system without it, never mind run it.
 In such cases, we're generally happy if it runs within an order of magnitude of hand-crafted "normal" code.

 The overall performance is highly dependent on the particular application.
 For example, suppose that an application depends on maintaining a core set of Rules of modest scale -- say a few hundred or a thousand Rules.
 There might be 10,000 or more Rules that these depend on.
-If rendering the application ultimately only has to look at the just core set, and most are cached with only a few updating, then the 10k Rules behind it are not examined at all during a typical rendering frame.
-In this case, t doesn't matter how long it takes to look at the 10k required rules, because we all have already cached the 1k rules needed for rendering.
+If rendering the application ultimately only has to look at just the core set, and most are cached with only a few updating, then the 10k Rules behind it are not examined at all during a typical rendering frame.
+In this case, it doesn't matter how long it takes to look at the 10k required rules, because we all have already cached the 1k rules needed for rendering.

 As it happens, reading a cached value in the current implementation is well within an order of magnitude of an ordinary method call.
 On Chrome or Edge, it appears to currently be a factor of 2 or 3 slower.